milvalen/execute-scripts/README.md

-# execute-scripts
+### Execute Scripts

-This script is designed to execute all Python scripts stored in a given folder (by default in the `scripts` folder).
-Each script executes sequentially a `.py` file in a folder, displaying progress information to the console.
-If an error occurs during the execution of any script, the script continues to execute the remaining files, displaying an error message and a traceback.
+This Python script is designed to execute all Python scripts (`.py` files) located in a specified directory.
+It suppresses the output of the scripts and only displays a summary of execution results and errors.
+The script handles exceptions gracefully, showing only the most relevant part of the traceback for errors.